 - Historic 18th-century Venetian architecture with authentic character and both sea and mountain views

-- On-site Byzantine chapel for intimate ceremonies
+- On-site chapel for intimate symbolic ceremonies

 - Expansive olive groves and manicured gardens with multiple outdoor celebration spaces